Ever Magallanes: Professional career

 Magallanes had a long minor league career including some time with the farm systems of the Indians, Chicago White Sox, Texas Rangers, and Arizona Diamondbacks.
 While with the Kinston Indians, Magallanes earned a spot on the 1988 Carolina League all-star squad.

 He made the majors in 1991 with Cleveland.
 He saw action in three games as a shortstop.
 He compiled a walk and a .000 batting average in three plate appearances.

 Coaching career

-Magallanes was the manager of the AZL Angels in 2006 and replaced younger brother Bobby Magallanes as manager of the Cedar Rapids Kernels in 2007.
-He spent 2008 managing the Rancho Cucamonga Quakes of the class 'A' California League and took the team to within one game of the California League playoffs before losing a play-in game to Inland Empire.
-He took over as the Birmingham Barons manager in 2009 and served until 2010.
+Magallanes was the manager of the AZL Angels in 2006, winning the second-half title, and then replaced younger brother Bobby Magallanes as manager of the Cedar Rapids Kernels in 2007.
+After winning the second-half title with the Kernels, he spent 2008 managing the Rancho Cucamonga Quakes of the class 'A' California League and took the team to within one game of the California League playoffs before losing a play-in game to Inland Empire.
+Once Magallanes joined the White Sox, he took over as the Birmingham Barons manager in 2009 and served until 2010.

 In 2013, he was enshrined into the Caribbean Baseball Hall of Fame.